SecureATea1/TryHackMe/README.md

 This repository contains my TryHackMe room write-ups.

 ## About
-I use this repo to document cybersecurity labs and practice rooms as part of my learning journey.
+I use this repository to document cybersecurity labs and practice rooms as part of my learning journey.

 ## Contents
 - Room write-ups